 Daniel Adel, Online Communications Coordinator

 For Daniel, a San Francisco Bay Area local, social and environmental advocacy is deeply personal.
 He has a strong sense of place shaped by his region’s majestic setting before California’s interior waterways and the vast Pacific Ocean.
 Raised in a working class, immigrant Bengali family, he developed a checkered identity and a knack to challenge dominant narratives of our world and society at an early age.
 His thirst for equity and justice came of age when he entered higher education and was introduced to its inspiring communities of organizers, their tireless work, and of others around the greater Bay Area.
-An advocate of many trades, he campaigned for fossil fuel divestment in the halls of San Francisco State University, and has marched to bring awareness to climate and environmental justice issues in his ancestral South Asia, and along the refinery corridor of the Northeast San Francisco Bay, where he and his hometown of Benicia, CA reside.
+An advocate of many trades, he campaigned for fossil fuel divestment in the halls of San Francisco State University, and has marched to bring awareness to climate and environmental justice issues in his ancestral South Asia, and along the refinery corridor of the Northeast San Francisco Bay, where his hometown of Benicia, CA resides.
 A storyteller at heart, he has written for the publication Earth Island Journal, and has performed writing, communications, and social media outreach roles for Sacred Fire Foundation, Turtle Island Restoration Network, Bioneers, and Save The Bay.
 Daniel brings his passion to CSSC as their Online Communications Coordinator.

 Silver Hannon, Fossil Free Campaign Director (former as of June 2017)